camunda/camunda-8-js-sdk/packages/zeebe/README.md

 ## Breaking changes in Zeebe 1.0.0

-For Zeebe brokers prior to 1.0.0, use the 0.26.z version of `zeebe-node`.
+For Zeebe brokers prior to 1.0.0, use the 0.26.z version of `@camunda8/zeebe`.
 This README documents the Zeebe 1.0.0 API.
 The previous API is documented [here](https://github.com/camunda-community-hub/zeebe-client-node-js/blob/v.0.25.0/README.md).

 Zeebe 1.0.0 contains a number of breaking changes, including the gRPC protocol and the API surface area.
 You must use a 1.x.y version of the client library with Zeebe 1.0.0 and later.

 The pre-1.0.0 API of the Node client has been deprecated, but not removed.
-This means that your pre-1.0.0 applications should still work, just by changing the version of `zeebe-node` in the `package.json`.
+This means that your pre-1.0.0 applications should still work, just by changing the version of `@camunda8/zeebe` in the `package.json`.

 <a name="grpc-implementation"></a>